Your money-making expert. Financial journalist, TV and radio personality.

 “Rising interest rates are rarely good for stock markets.
 A lot of investors redirect their funds into savings accounts as they see the numbers rising.
 The belief is that savings accounts are safe so if they’re offering higher interest rates they are a better bet than ‘risky’ stocks and shares.

-“However, with inflation at an official rate of 10.1%, savings account interest rates would need to quadruple in order even to just match inflation, let alone beat it.
+“However, with inflation at an official rate of 9.2%, easy-access savings account interest rates would need to triple in order to beat it.
 Admittedly, average stock market returns tend not to get into double figures, unless you’re in a good year, but all least they significantly beat average savings returns.”

 Birtles also highlights the importance of investors thinking very carefully about their future returns.